gumaerc-testorg/res.6-009-january-iap-2012/content/pages/syllabus.md

 ---
 content_type: page
+description: This section includes a course description and prerequisites.
 learning_resource_types: []
 ocw_type: SupplementalResourceSection
 title: Syllabus
 uid: 6de26152-4bd8-f288-f26b-36d1572023fb
+video_metadata:
+  youtube_id: null
 ---

 Welcome!
 This class is an introduction to data cleaning, analysis and visualization.
 We will walk you through as we analyze real world datasets.
 Each day, we will spend the first 30 minutes introducing the day's concepts, and spend the rest of the class doing the lab exercises.
 We have written a daily walkthrough that you will read and program through in class, and we will be available to help.